Q: How many bottles does it hold?

+A: For nearly 6 months of the year, wine cannot be sent via ground shipping without heat damage.
+From May - September, many wineries will not ship any wine to most parts of the country.
+Shipper distribution centers are often positioned in very warm climates, such as Arizona and Atlanta, and the risk to ship your wines during this time is too great.
+For about the cost of shipping ONE case of wine home, you can purchase The Wine Check, check your wine safely, have it arrive safely when you do, and use it again, and again, and again!

 A: The Wine Check now fits nearly ALL wine shipper boxes and inserts (we've yet to find one that doesn't fit it!).
-The preferred, and most common, shipper box size we use is 18.5 x 14 x 16" for the 12-bottle shipper, and 14" x 10.5" x 15.5" for the 6-bottle shipper box
+We currently use shippers up to 18.5 x 14 x 16" for the 12-bottle shipper, and 14" x 10" x 15.25" for the 6-bottle shipper box

 A: Collapsed, folded, a Wine Check is approximately 21" X 15" X 7" (at wheels - 3" at other end)

 A: YES!
 Hundreds of Wine Check owners have flown multiple times with beer bottles, particularly 750ml craft bottles - the cage at the top is typically no problem just as it is not for sparkling wines.

 A: The best places to look are offsite wine storage facilities, since they receive so many 12-pack shipper boxes for their clients, they WANT you to take them.
 Be sure to call ahead first.
 Also, check with local chain liquor and wine stores like Total Wine, as most stores will sell 12-pack shipper boxes in the back of the store.
 Also, larger wine shops often have 12-pack shipper boxes that they are happy to either give you (if they receive shipments in them and have to dispose of the boxes due to space) or sell one if they have new boxes they use to ship their own inventory.
 Check with the retailers who carry The Wine Check, or order on our website as well.